Varuthapadatha Valibar Sangam: Soundtrack

-The music is composed by D. Imman, collaborating with Sivakarthikeyan for the second time after Manam Kothi Paravai, and his first collaboration with director Ponram.
-The soundtrack album features five songs written by Yugabharathi, with a dubstep and three karaoke versions, thus making it to nine tracks in total.
-Sivakarthikeyan sung the title track "Varuthapadaatha Vaalibar Sangam", along with Anthony Daasan, making his debut in playback singing.
-The audio launch of the film, took place on 14 July 2013 at Sathyam Cinemas in Chennai.
-A trailer and two songs from the film were screened at the event.
+The music is composed by D. Imman, with lyrics written by Yugabharathi.
+Imman collaborated with Sivakarthikeyan for the second time after Manam Kothi Paravai.
+The soundtrack album features five songs, with a dubstep version and three karaoke versions, thus making it to nine tracks in total.
+Sivakarthikeyan sung the title track "Varuthapadatha Valibar Sangam", making his debut in playback singing.
+The audio launch took place on 19 July 2013 at Sathyam Cinemas, Chennai.

-The track "Oodha Color Ribbon" received the most consumer response.
-S. R. Ashok Kumar from The Hindu, stated that "VVS songs is surely set to lift your mood."